 Life insurance for smokers involves higher premiums and stricter underwriting, but many insurers offer competitive policies for tobacco users.

 Term life insurance provides the most affordable option, covering you for set periods.
 Permanent life insurance offers lifelong coverage and builds cash value but costs more.
-Life insurance policies without medical exams help smokers concerned about health screenings.
+No-exam policies offer the best life insurance for smokers who want to avoid medical testing and health screenings.
 Compare quotes and read terms carefully to find the best policy for your needs and budget.

 Smokers Life Insurance Rates